On the control of the difference between two Brownian motions: a dynamic copula approach: Reflection Brownian Copula

 \begin{remark} In the case $\rho = 0$, we still have a copula which is the independent copula and then that is in $\mathcal{C}_{B}$. \end{remark}

-An other way to construct admissible copulae is to consider a random barrier.
+An other way to construct admissible copulae is to consider a random barrier $\xi$.
 By enlarging the filtration, the copula of the two processes is an admissible copula and it can be computed by integrating the copula of the Reflection Brownian motion according to the law of the barrier.
-The result is given in Proposition \ref{randombarrier}.
+Proposition \ref{randombarrier} gives the copula of $\bigl(B, \tilde{B}^{\xi}\bigr)$ which is clearly in $\mathcal{C}^{B}$ because $\bigl(B, \tilde{B}^{\xi}, \xi\bigr)$ is Markovian.

 \begin{proposition} Let $\xi$ be a positive random variable with law having a density and $\overline{F}^{\xi}$ its survival function.
 The copula

 is in $\mathcal{C}^B$. \end{proposition}

 Example \ref{exponentialbarrier} below gives a copula with closed formula built with the method of Proposition \ref{randombarrier}.